alex/what-happens-when/README.rst

   need to save all sorts of data locally, such as cookies.
 Browsers also support storage mechanisms such as localStorage, IndexedDB, WebSQL and FileSystem.
+**WebSocket Support:**

+Enhancing browser functionality by introducing native WebSocket support.
+WebSocket enables real-time, bidirectional communication between the browser and a server, opening up possibilities for interactive and dynamic web applications.
+This addition improves the user experience by reducing latency and facilitating instant updates without the need for continuous polling.
+The implementation includes robust security measures to ensure safe communication, making browsers even more versatile for modern web development.

 HTML parsing
 ------------